equinor/dcd/docs/teamiaf.md

 ### Security
 - How do you review security (min every 4 months)
     - Automatic code scanning for vulnerabilities with [Snyk](https://app.snyk.io/org/shellvis-team)
+    - Monthly reviews of [Snyk](https://app.snyk.io/org/shellvis-team) rapport

  - How does the team conduct code reviews?
     - All developments are done in forks, where any changes are made into PR which uses the four eyes principle.
     - Codacy is used to code scan all PRs.
+    - Automated testing and linting are set to run in pipelines during builds and deploy

 - How is endpoints checked for security
     - Endpoints are annotated with attributes opening the endpoint for specific roles.